b005t3r/Starling-Extension-BatchRenderer/README.md

 Creating a custom VertexFormat
 ------------------------------

-Then you need to create a new VertexFormat and set it:
+First you need to define your renderer's *VertexFormat* and set it:
 ```as3
 public static const POSITION:String         = "position";
 public static const UV:String               = "uv";